How to Become a Speech Therapist in North Dakota

 The test will also cover the following topics:

 After passing the examination, you might consider earning the Certificate of Clinical Competence in Speech-Language Pathology (CCC-SLP).
 The CCC-SLP, offered by the American Speech-Language-Hearing Association, is an extremely respected credential.
 Many clinics will require you to hold the CCC-SLP credential if you’re interested in filling senior SLP positions or if you’d like to supervise SLP students completing practicum hours.
 In addition, if you’d like to open an independent practice, you may find this credential helpful.
-You may apply through ASHA.
+You must apply directly through ASHA.

 If you choose to earn the CCC-SLP, you’ll need to complete a clinical fellowship of at least nine months.
 A clinical fellowship is designed to help you gain professional experience while working with different client populations.
 You’ll be able to complete your clinical fellowship by partnering with an SLP clinic in your area, and you may browse opportunities here.